 Location: Washington, DC

-Access Partnership seeks an intellectually curious and articulate individual interested in exposure to the world’s leading information and communications technology (ICT) companies.
-Given the fast pace, constant evolution, and high profile political focus on technology policy, we seek dynamic, flexible, intelligent individuals ready to face new challenges.
+Access Partnership seeks an intellectually curious and articulate individual interested in exposure to the world’s leading information and communications technology (ICT) companies and to the policy makers forming the legal and political landscape of the technology sector.
+We support our clients’ business and public policy interests on the cutting edge of technology decision-making worldwide.
+Given the fast pace, constant evolution, and high-profile political focus on technology policy, we seek dynamic, flexible, intelligent individuals ready to address new challenges.

 If you are ready for a challenge, please apply.

 - Research and analyse domestic and international policy topics, political trends, processes, and regulations across all information technology and telecommunications policy areas.

 - Provide on-going tracking and documenting of policy developments across multiple markets.

 - Assist in the development of office resources (marketing content, one-pagers, etc.) to backstop client engagement, including both policy and business issues.